Omorusi/Support_Vector_Machines/README.md

-# Spam Classification using SVM & TF-IDF
+# Spam Classification using SVM
-This project classifies text messages as either spam or ham (not spam) using TF-IDF (Term Frequency-Inverse Document Frequency) for feature extraction and Support Vector Machines (SVM) for classification.
+This project classifies text messages as either spam or ham (not spam) for feature extraction and Support Vector Machines (SVM) for classification.

 ## Project Overview
 Load and preprocess the dataset